department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/patterns/prefill/Help-users-to-Know-when-their-information-is-prefilled.md

 draft: true
 permalink: /patterns/help-users-to/know-when-their-information-is-prefilled
 sub-section: help-users-to
-intro-text: "Follow this pattern to help users know when their information will be prefilled for them in an application. "
+intro-text: Follow this pattern to help users know when their information will be prefilled for them in an application.
 research-title: DSC: Help users know when their info is prefilled.
 figma-link:
 status: use-with-caution-available